jorabin/KeePassJava2/PropertyValueProtection.md

 KDBX files contain a list of the standard properties and whether they are to be treated as protected by default.
 The standard properties include Password, which is so treated.
-There doesn't seem to be a way of updating this list in the Windows KeePass implementation, and in any case documentation says that the list is updated to default after load of a database, so it seems that it ignored.
+There doesn't seem to be a way of updating this list in the Windows KeePass implementation, and in any case documentation says that the list is updated to default after load of a database, so it seems that it is ignored.

 Individual properties can be marked as "protect in memory", but there is no way to indicate that all properties of that name should be protected.